 Meet Jenn.
 A self-described non-athlete whose athletic background is eerily similar to my own (read: one disastrous softball season and lots of music lessons).
 In her guest post, she adds a welcome dose of humor as she shares what led her to discover a love of skiing.
 As a beginner, it can be especially hard to persevere through various sports, but the rewards are pretty sweet.

 Meet Kelli.
-At raising two kids, she suddenly realized that she had a lot of time on her hands and had no idea what to do with it.
+After raising two kids, she suddenly realized that she had a lot of time on her hands and had no idea what to do with it.
 After some soul searching, her long-dormant love of the outdoors slowly began to resurface.
 Taking a leap of faith, Kelly entered a contest hosted by Backpacker magazine, winning a 5-day backpacking trip along the Pacific Crest Trail in July 2014.
 In this four-part series, Kelly shares her evolution, her training and her experience.

 Meet Cheryl.
 At 50 she began competing in triathlons.
 Over the next 13 years she found new strengths, new passions, and a growing realization that she can do so much more than she ever thought possible.
 At 63, she is embarking on a 2,187-mile hike on the Appalachian Trail.
 She’s setting out on her 63rd birthday in April 2013, and plans to write a haiku every day she’s on the trail.
 In her interview here, she talks about training, her inspirations and motivations.